thephpleague/csv/docs/upgrading/upgrading-9.0.md

 ### Selecting records methods

-All extracting and methods are no longer attached to the `Reader` class instead they are expose using the `RecordSet` object.
+The following methods are no longer attached to the `Reader` class instead they are expose using the `RecordSet` object.
+They also no longer accept an optional callable as argument.

+- `Reader::fetchAll`
+- `Reader::fetchColumn`
+- `Reader::fetchPairs`
+- `Reader::fetchOne`

 Before: